openframeworks/ofBook/chapters/OOPs!/chapter.md

 public:

-    void draw();             // this is the only methid we actually want to be different from the 'mother class'
+    virtual void draw();             // this is the only methid we actually want to be different from the 'mother class'

 };
 ```